IWC Portuguese VS Panerai Luminor

 - The IWC Portuguese Automatic Chronograph has a power reserve of only 44 hours whereas the Panerai Luminor Marina 8 days has a power reserve that lasts for 8 Days / 192 hours.

-Panerai Luminor Marina 8 Days is a manual wind watch and for some, that could be a make-it-or-break-it point, especially if they expect to wear the watch every day.
+Panerai Luminor Marina 8 Days is a manual wind sports watch and for some, the simple lack of a self-winding caliber in the design could be a make-it-or-break-it point, especially if they expect to wear the watch every day.
 Aesthetically they are very similar, black dial, steel case while the Luminor has a calfskin black strap with accent stitching and a pin buckle and a see-through case back.
 Some like the classy look of the IWC while others are looking for a more versatile look that can be either dressy or sporty.
 The Panerai also has better water resistance than the IWC.
 This Luminor model has 300m / 984 ft water resistance.
 As per the series name, the power reserve is an impressive 8 days / 192 hours which makes the 44-hour power reserve on the IWC look like amateur hour.
 However, IWC does have several watches with 7-day power reserves and even 8-day power reserves as well.
+Neither model depicted here offers a date function, but the Luminor series does have a few models where the design incorporated a date aperture.

 - Water Resistance